virtualmin/virtualmin.com/content/docs/faq.md

 > ##### When I use **Manage Virtual Server ⇾ Switch To Server's Admin**, is there a way to return without logging out?

 When you use that option, you become that user.
-For security reasons, there’s no way to switch back.
+For security reasons, there's no way to switch back.
 Allowing it could let users trick the system into becoming the *root* user, which would be a big security risk.

 ### Packages and web apps upgrades